RageLeague/DemocraticRace/README.md

 A brand new deck collection program is open to help me gather decks and balance the mod.
 For more information, visit https://forms.gle/2YWzmuUgN8KmTcJj9.
-If you are from a region where Google is not supported, I have to say, under such environment, actually very probematic, not gonna lie.
+If you are from a region where Google is not supported, I have to say, under such environment, actually very problematic, not gonna lie.

 ## How to install?